omundy/sample-node-proxy-server/README.md

 # Sample Node Proxy Server

 - How to use Node to create a proxy server to avoid CORS issues on the frontend
+- An example node/express app with frontend and backend Javascript
+- An example Heroku app (with Procfile!)